 2. M1 Finance

-M1 Finance is one of the best Fidelity alternatives for investors that want their portfolios tailored to meet their specific needs.
+M1 Finance is one of the best Fidelity alternatives for investors who want their portfolios tailored to meet their needs.
 It was founded in 2015 in the United States and has become the best platform that prides itself on a high level of customization and automated investing.

 M1 Finance supports SaaS, iPhone, and Android platforms.
-Unlike Fidelity, this online trading platform is best for investors looking for investment advice and general financial management.
+Unlike Fidelity, this online trading platform is best for investors seeking investment advice and general financial management.

-By choosing M1 Finance, you can make an investment portfolio with either low-cost ETFs, individual stocks, or both.
+By choosing M1 Finance, you can build an investment portfolio with traditional asset classes such as low-cost ETFs, individual stocks, or both.

 One more thing to mention about M1 Finance is its transparency in generating revenues.
 Nothing is done behind your back.